 Is it for you?

-Have you been working on a social issue that just doesn’t seem to be getting that much attention?
+Have you worked on a social issue that just doesn’t seem to be getting that much attention?
 Is your in-depth research or news on litigation just not getting through to the public?
 ACT Labs can be organized by anyone wishing to apply technology or art to a pressing social problem.

 Some examples of organizers are: non-profit organizations, universities, art or tech communities, cultural centers, startup communities, youth clubs.